-There are so many things one can feel in this life - anger, joy, jealousy, love, shame, happiness, embarrassment, amusement, sadness, euphoria, frustration.
-The roller coaster of emotion whips over high peaks, spins, and dips over and over and over – it's thrilling and it's scary and it's one hell of a ride.
+There are so many things one can feel in this life - anger, joy, jealousy, love, shame, happiness, embarrassment, amusement, sadness, euphoria, and frustration.
+The roller coaster of emotion whips over high peaks, spins, and dips, over and over again - it's thrilling, and it's scary, and it's one hell of a ride.

-Except, I want you to imagine that one day you get on the roller coaster and as it climbs, falls, twists and turns you realize that you feel nothing.
-You are sitting in a tiny cart being whipped around like a wet noodle, wondering why everyone else is laughing, screaming, and throwing their hands in the air.
+Except now, I want you to imagine that one day you get on the roller coaster, and as it climbs, falls, twists, and turns, you realize that you feel nothing.
+You are sitting in a tiny cart being whipped around like a wet noodle, wondering why everyone else is laughing and throwing their hands in the air.

 Feeling nothing is not akin to feeling 'okay,' underwhelmed, or unenthused.
 Feeling nothing is more like feeling empty, dead inside, emotionless, as though you have nothing to contribute, or as though you can't relate to the feelings and emotions of others (thus rendering social interaction problematic).

-If you have been experiencing anhedonia i.e. feeling nothing for a long time (weeks or months) under any circumstances, we recommend talking to a licensed counselor.
-A counselor might be able to help you understand what your going through, identify broader disorders, and support you in finding your way out of the abyss.
+Also, if you have been experiencing anhedonia i.e. feeling nothing for a long time (weeks or months) under any circumstances, we recommend talking to a licensed counselor.
+A counselor might be able to help you understand what you're going through, identify broader disorders, and support you in finding your way out of the abyss.

 Subscribe to receive posts straight to your email inbox.